Aliases for RPSA Gene

 GeneCards Summary for RPSA Gene

 RPSA (Ribosomal Protein SA) is a Protein Coding gene.
 Diseases associated with RPSA include Asplenia, Isolated Congenital and Venezuelan Equine Encephalitis.
 Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
-GO annotations related to this gene include poly(A) RNA binding and ribosome binding.
+Gene Ontology (GO) annotations related to this gene include ribosome binding.